CosmicToast/starlight/README.md

 # Starlight
 Starlight is an ansi color theme focused on usability.

-It was made after I made the discovery that I have a color perception deficiency: I have trouble differentiating between hues of blue (a greater one than the average person, making it impossible for me to read typical default blue text on black backgrounds).
+It was made after I made the discovery[^1] that I have a color perception deficiency: I have trouble differentiating between hues of blue (a greater one than the average person, making it impossible for me to read typical default blue text on black backgrounds).
 I also have a mild deficiency along the same lines for red, but not nearly as bad.
 I set out to make a high contrast theme that would work for me (a non-normative survey helped discover that some others have no issues with this content, while a few others do still struggle, but due to not struggling as much as I do, they simply live with it).
+[^1]: I now have an actual diagnosis: tritanomaly.
+It's sufficiently rare that health professionals where I live do not screen for it when checking for colorblindness.

 This repository is me sharing it.

 You can find the exact rgb data in `colors/colors.sh`.